 IFA provides investment advice as well as recommending specific products like pensions or annuities.
 Other additional services include inheritance and planning of tax, mortgage consultancy and also insurance brokerage.

-Many financial advisers will most likely provide free introductory sessions, listing fees at the end.
+Many financial advisers will most likely have provided their fees during your introductory sessions.
 Financial planners and property managers charge fees for their services in many ways;

 - Hourly fees

 - Fixed initial and service costs